DzHolub/salesforce-cheatsheet/README.md

-# salesforce-cheatsheet
+# Salesforce Cheatsheet
-Set of snippets and code examples for Saleforce Apex
+Set of snippets and code examples for Saleforce Apex.
+Navigate via branches.

+# Contents
+1.